agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ~~~~

 Having illustrated our implementation of the POMDP agent and the Bandit problem, we put the pieces together and simulate the agent's behavior.
+The `makeAgent` function is a simplified version of the library function `makeBeliefAgent` used throughout the tutorial.

 ~~~~
-// run_agent_bandit

-// Definition of Bandits and of POMDP agent
+// Bandit problem is defined as above
 ///fold:

 // ---------------
 // Defining the Bandits decision problem